Park Chan-wook: Family and upbringing

-Park was raised in a devout Catholic family in Korea, and describes himself as an atheist.
-He was raised in an environment that fostered culture and intellectual pursuits.
-His father, Park Don-seo, served as a professor of architecture and former dean of Ajou University's College of Engineering, while his grandfather, Park Seung-seo, was the president of the Korean Bar Association.
-Additionally, Park's younger brother, Park Chan-kyong, is active as a multimedia artist.
+Park was raised in a devout Catholic household in Seoul, a city his family has called home for five generations.
+While his upbringing was rooted in faith, he now identifies as an agnostic.
+He grew up in an environment focused on intellectual and cultural pursuits; his father, Park Don-seo, was a professor of architecture and dean at Ajou University, and his grandfather, Park Seung-seo, served as president of the Korean Bar Association.
+His younger brother, Park Chan-kyong, is a multimedia artist.